Fooftilly/rss/web_frontend_youtube/README.md

 - **Channel Information**: Shows the YouTube channel name for each video
 - **Direct Video Links**: Opens videos directly on YouTube
 - **Subscription Management**: Add/remove YouTube channels through the web interface

+## Smart Recommendation System

+The application includes an intelligent recommendation engine that learns from your viewing behavior:

+### How It Works
+- **Channel Preferences**: Learns which channels you watch most frequently
+- **Content Analysis**: Analyzes video titles to understand your topic preferences
+- **Viewing Patterns**: Tracks when you typically watch videos
+- **Skip Detection**: Notices when you skip videos to avoid similar content

+### Features
+- **Personalized Sorting**: Select "Recommended" from the sort dropdown to see videos ranked by your preferences
+- **Star System**: Click the star button on videos you really like for 3x stronger preference learning
+- **Learning Over Time**: The more you use the app, the better the recommendations become
+- **Privacy-First**: All learning data is stored locally on your machine
+- **Statistics View**: Check your recommendation stats to see what the system has learned

+### Data Storage
+Recommendation data is stored in `~/rss/recommendations.json` and includes:
+- Watched video history
+- Starred video history (high preference)
+- Channel preference scores
+- Keyword preference scores
+- Time-based viewing patterns

+Starred videos are also tracked in `~/rss/urls-starred-youtube` for persistence.

+The system automatically updates as you interact with videos, requiring no manual configuration.